Noya2Coco/Animal-Image-Recognition/README.md

 ### <ins>v0.2</ins> (✖️) (26-05-2024)
 - images per animals : 200 for train, 50 for validation (some doubles and some bad images)
 - batch_size : 4
-- new extension : .keras
+- new model extension : .keras

 ### <ins>v0.3</ins> (✔️) (26-05-2024)
 - batch_size = 16